-Champion & Co was one of the largest vinegar brewers in London.
+Champion & Co was the fourth largest vinegar brewer in Britain and Ireland.

 Champion & Co, vinegar brewers of London, was established in 1705.
 In an age before refrigeration, vinegar was a much more important commodity than it is today, due to its preservative effect on foodstuffs.

 William Champion (died 1799) had acquired a brewery on City Road by 1794.
 He died suddenly whilst serving as Sheriff of London in 1799, and the business was taken over by his son, Thomas Champion (1774 – 1846).
 The firm was to owe its subsequent growth, both at home and overseas, to the business acumen of Thomas Champion.

 From 1813 to 1818 the business was known as Champion & Moore, when a Francis Moore joined in partnership.
 The premises were burgled in 1814, with £1,000 of valuables stolen.
 Moore left the partnership in 1818 to establish himself independently.

 The business was owned by Thomas Champion and Thomas Green from 1821, and traded as Champion & Green.
 The firm was manufacturing mustard as well as vinegar by 1830.
 That year the two men were joined by Guy Champion (1786 – 1846), brother to Thomas, who had previously worked as a merchant in Spain.